 Cable broadband is a high-speed alternative to fibre optic

-, although they are similar in some ways there are a few key differences.
+, and while they are similar in some ways there are a few key differences.
 The main provider of cable broadband is Virgin Media

-and if you use them the majority of your connection is still going to be fibre optic.
-The main difference is the last mile of your connection is going to be made up coaxial cable opposed to fibre optics copper cable.
+, and if you use them the majority of your connection is still going to be fibre optic.
+The main difference is the last mile of your connection, from the roadside cabinet to your home, is going to be made up coaxial cable opposed to the traditional ADSL copper phone lines.
 The coaxial cable can carry data quicker than its copper counterpart as it encounters less loss over distances.

 So what’s faster, cable or fibre?

 Currently cable broadband packages are faster, with Virgin offering speeds up to a whopping 300Mbps, while with fibre optic